hollyschinsky/todos-app-pwa/lesson4.md

 ---

 ## Overview
 A useful feature of service workers is the concept of _Network Interception_.
-It can be used to intercept a fetch request and handle it however you need to, even by sending back a completely different response.
+It can be used to intercept a fetch request and change the response returned.
 In this exercise we'll see how it works by coding a simple service worker that intercepts an image request and returns a different fetched response.

 ## Exercises